UNiXMIT/UNiXSF/README.md

 2. Open Google Chrome, Brave or Edge.
 3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser).
 4. Click the reload icon in the Salesforce Extension tile.

-Alternatively you can:

-1. Close all instances of your browser.
-2. Download the [Latest Release UNiXSF.zip](https://github.com/UNiXMIT/UNiXSF/releases/latest), and unzip into the directory where the previous version of the SF Extension is located, overwriting the old files.
-3. The extension will now be updated when you start your browser again.

 ## Configuration